 The fact that the Friends were able to “see” these tiny life forms (you would normally need to take back the old, wet log or leaf litter and place it under a microscope) is even more impressive.

 Whilst they may be tiny in form, slime moulds have an important role in a thriving ecosystem like the Town’s Jirdarup Bushland.
-They are the food source – during both stages of its development – for tiny invertebrates such as springtails, beetles and other insects and molluscs, which in turn becomes the food source for larger insects and small vertebrates such as lizards which help aerate the soil, pollinate blossoms, and control insect and plant pests.
+They are the food source for tiny invertebrates such as springtails, beetles and other insects and molluscas, which in turn becomes the food source for larger insects and small vertebrates such as lizards which help aerate the soil, pollinate blossoms, and control insect and plant pests.

 Slime moulds are poorly studied in many parts of the southern hemisphere but particularly here in Australia, despite the fact that we have such a large proportion of species.